jobevers/test_ssl_ingress/README.md

 * 	 compression: NULL
 ```

-Note the line about "common name: Kubernetes Ingress Controller Fake Certificate (does not match '35.196.134.52')".
+Note the line about `common name: Kubernetes Ingress Controller Fake Certificate (does not match '35.196.134.52')`.
 That shows that we are using the default certs instead of our own.